bvanderlaan/cleachtadh/Readme.md

 # cleachtadh
 A code kata registry

+This project hosts a RESTful API and a Single Page Application (SPA) web client which provides users the ability to view different coding katas.
+Users can insert new coding katas to build up the registry of practice excesses.

 ## Usage

 The cleachtadh project has been split up into a _backend_ and a _frontend_.